Australia: Biodiversity

 Australia is one of 17 megadiverse countries.
 Because of its long geographic isolation, much of Australia's biota is unique.
 About 94% of its amphibians, 93% of its reptiles and flowering plants, 69% of its mammals and 46% of its birds are endemic.
 Australia has a wide range of ecosystems of which 89 regions and 419 subregions are recognised in the Australian bioregion framework.

 In January 2025, there were 168,386 named species on the Australian National Species List.
 However, it is estimated that 70% of Australian species have not been discovered and classified and that there may be 600,000 Australian native species.
 In general, knowledge of vertebrates and flowering plants is better than for invertebrates and fungi.
-It is estimated that less that 10% of Australia's fungi and insects have been named.
+It is estimated that less than 10% of Australia's fungi and insects have been named.

 About 10% of the world's known plant species are found in Australia.
 Many of these have adapted to the arid climate, variable rainfall and nutrient-poor soil.
 Deserts and xeric shrubland cover about 70% of the mainland.
 Acacia, banksia and eucalypts have spread over much of Australia.
 Many plants have hard and long-living leaves, and are rich in carbon, poor in nutrients, and well adapted to bushfires.

 About two-thirds of the world's 330 species of marsupials are native to Australia.
 Australian placental mammals (overwhelmingly bats, rats and mice) also make up almost 47% of the world's land mammal species.
 Australia has about 10% of the world's known reptile species.
 There are also about 320,500 invertebrate species, of which insects are the largest class, accounting for more than 75% of all animal species.
 Australia has over 15,000 known species of fungi, although it is possible that tens of thousands more exist.